tethysplatform/tethys/docs/tutorials/google_earth_engine/vis_gee_layers.rst

         controller='earth_engine.controllers.get_image_collection'
     ),

-3. Stub Out the Map JavaScript Methods
+4. Stub Out the Map JavaScript Methods
 ======================================

-1. Add the following module level variables in :file:`public/js/gee_datasets.js`:
+In this step we'll stub out the methods and variables we'll need to add the GEE layers to the map.

+1. Create new variables to store a reference to the Tethys ``MapView`` object and the GEE layer in :file:`public/js/gee_datasets.js`:

 .. code-block:: javascript